 - Your first move is brewing the pot of coffee or a double shot of espresso.

 The espresso is the outlier.
 If you’re fortunate enough to have an espresso machine at home, you’re probably pulling shots concentrated enough to withstand a bit of dilution.
-It’s easy to drop your shot into a cup of ice with a few ounces of water in it to make an iced Americano.
+It’s easy to drop your shot into a cup of ice with a few ounces of water to make an iced Americano.

 - You ought to prepare the cup of hot coffee yourself first.
 To brew up some of your favorite brews, follow all the steps required, but make it powerful!
 Use extra coffee or less water than you usually use.
 This is key to non-diluted ice coffee.

-Phase 2: prepare your ice
+Phase 2: Prepare your ice